 Financial Access for Investing in the Development of Afghanistan

-Financial Access for Investing in the Development of Afghanistan (FAIDA), was a three-year USAID-funded project that assisted the Government of the Islamic Republic of Afghanistan and the private sector in developing legal framework and improved market infrastructure.
+Financial Access for Investing in the Development of Afghanistan (FAIDA) was a three-year USAID-funded project that assisted the Government of the Islamic Republic of Afghanistan and the private sector in developing legal framework and improved market infrastructure.
 As a result of program activities, financial sector institutions and their business partners were better able to create value, providing growth and employment opportunities for Afghans.
-In addition, FAIDA supported USAID’s local Afghan partners by building institutional capacity to deliver finance where it is most needed moving forward.

 Agriculture is the most common source of income for citizens in Afghanistan.
 Accordingly, FAIDA focused on agribusiness growth to provide the economic stability necessary to expand the job market in rural areas.
 Working under subcontract with Chemonics International, CNFA handled micro-level activities to expand the depth and reach of Afghanistan’s financial sector to agricultural value chains and underserved MSMEs.

-Of note, CNFA facilitated the organization of FAIDA’s first Access to Finance (A2F) Fair in Kabul, held October 2-3, 2012 with support from the Afghanistan Banker’s Association.
-Over 40 financial institutions, including banks, microfinance institutions, insurance companies, telecommunications and business support services, exhibited their products and services to over 1,500 Afghan firms and visitors.
-The event hosted workshops on topics such as Access to Finance for Women, Construction Finance, Trade Finance, Leasing, and Insurance.
+- Access to Finance (A2F) Fair in Kabul: CNFA facilitated the organization of FAIDA’s first Access to Finance (A2F) Fair in Kabul in 2012.
+Over 40 financial institutions, including banks, microfinance institutions, insurance companies, and telecommunications and business support services, exhibited their products and services to over 1,500 Afghan firms and visitors.
+The event hosted workshops on topics such as Access to Finance for Women, Construction Finance, Trade Finance, Leasing, and Insurance;

 - Assisted the Afghan National Seed Organization (ANSOR) to develop an Islamic loan product to extend to approximately 40 of its 100 members who wanted to access Sharia-compliant loans, and to increase the size and number of its conventional loans;

-- Assisted seven women’s cooperatives that were pre-selected by the MAIL, UNDP and ACE to develop their respective business plans and loan applications for the expansion of their existing enterprises;
+- Assisted seven women’s cooperatives that were pre-selected by the MAIL, UNDP, and ACE to develop business plans and loan applications for the expansion of their existing enterprises;

-- Partnership with Mobile Network Operator (MNO) Etisalat to promote women’s’ access to finance together with the MoWA and the Kabul Women’s Garden;
+- Partnership with Mobile Network Operator (MNO) Etisalat to promote women’s access to finance with the MoWA and the Kabul Women’s Garden;

 - Development of a concept note and credit scheme for the Afghan Women’s Business Federation to link women’s MSMEs with the formal financial sector;